Onkarsathe007/simple-spotify-clone/README.md

 ---

-## 📂 Project Structure
+## 📂 Simple Project Structure
+  .
 ├── index.html       # Main HTML file
 ├── style.css        # CSS file for styling
-  └── assets/
+└── assets/          # Folder for images and icons (if used)